-What surprises you about Brian’s writing in conversation with your art?
+What surprises you about the poet’s writing in conversation with your art?
 Did “The Complicated Thing” refract any element of the art that made you see the piece differently?

 Artist Janice Redman: I made this sculpture and it sits on a shelf in my studio… a mystery.
 I am still trying to make sense of this strange object that manifested.
 When I read Brian’s piece, I was taken aback by the world I entered into—horrified and laughing out loud at the same time—it hit my being in such a visceral way.
 The strangeness and the quality of its existence…the largeness and the smallness.

 I entered a world with the piece that both repelled me and fascinated me, wanting to turn it around in my hands and see it from all sides.
 I feel like I have been given a window into another world, maybe history that it now owns, adding to my relationship with it and my continual desire to understand why it exists.

 It feels more like a living, breathing being more than ever now… his piece has gotten under my skin and is now part of this continual dialogue and investigation.